Ericssonlc94/Severance-System/README.md

 ### 1. Download
 - Download the executable from the official release:
   👉 [Severance System – Release](https://github.com/Ericssonlc94/Severance-System/releases/tag/severance_system_1.1)
-- Save it in a folder on your PC.
+- Extract it in a folder on your PC.

 ---

 ### 2. Run the Program
-- Launch the program by double-clicking the executable or running it from the terminal.
+- Launch the program by double-clicking the executable or running it from the terminal and select your usual language.

 ---